Gexkill/sweng2/TP/src/index.md

 # 6. Used tools
 * Github: for version controller
 * Gedit and ReText: to write MarkDown with spell check
+* Dia: to make figures

 [//]: # (pagebreak)